I'm an artist from New York City, who has most recently shown for UNESCO in Paris:

 I started painting at the age of 4.
 My uncle was an artist and always tried to stretch my boundaries of what I could do.

 I prefer the abstract.
 It's Monet without the park to me.
 Just colors and shapes mixing with figurative images and suggestions of things to try to get the viewer to open their eyes to possibilities.
-They are reflections of life, open to possibilities and exposed to the elements. i tend to do forays into other realms of painting, but I prefer the freedom associated with the abstract.
+They are reflections of life, open to possibilities and exposed to the elements.
+I tend to do forays into other realms of painting, but I prefer the freedom associated with the abstract.
 I have trained in fine arts for 40+ years.
-I hope this bio helps you understand my art a little better.